 Amortization period

-Ad Tech technology 5 years
+Ad tech technology 5 years

-Kidoz OS technology 3 years

 Customer relationships 8 years

 The Company reviews intangible assets subject to amortization quarterly to determine if any adverse conditions exist or a change in circumstances has occurred that would indicate impairment or a change in the remaining useful life.
 If an impairment indicator exists, we test the intangible asset for recoverability.
 For purposes of the recoverability test, amortizable intangible assets are grouped with other assets and liabilities at the lowest level of identifiable cash flows if the intangible asset does not generate cash flows independent of other assets and liabilities.
 If the carrying value of the asset group exceeds the undiscounted cash flows expected to result from the use and eventual disposition of the asset group, the Company will write the carrying value down to the fair value in the period identified.